 \section{Planning a late-stage trial}

-We plan a late-stage randomized trial with a survival end-point and a sample size of $n$ patients.
+We plan a late-stage randomized trial with a survival endpoint and a sample size of $n$ patients.
 This will generate data $x=(t,d,a)$ to test if the treatment has positive effects on the primary outcome.
-Here, $t=(t_1,\ldots,t_n)$ are the observed follow-up times, $d=(d_1,\ldots,d_n)$ are the corresponding censoring indicators ($d_i=1$ if $t_i$ is censored, while $d_i=0$ if an event was observed), and $a=(a_1,\ldots,a_n)$ are the study arm indicators ($a_i=0$ or $a_i=1$ if the $i$-th patient is randomized to the control or treatment arm).
+Here, $t=(t_1,\ldots,t_n)$ are the observed follow-up times, $d=(d_1,\ldots,d_n)$ are the corresponding censoring indicators ($d_i=1$ if $t_i$ is censored, while $d_i=0$ if an event was observed), and $a=(a_1,\ldots,a_n)$ are the treatment arm indicators ($a_i=0$ or $a_i=1$ if the $i$-th patient is randomized to the control or treatment arm).
 Patients are assigned to arms with a fixed randomization probability.
 We assume that censoring times are \textit{non informative} in the sense of \citet{Heitjan1991} and independent of treatment assignment.

 For design purposes, we specify a model for the distribution that will generate the data $x$.
-This is described by a density $p_\theta(x)$ that depends on a parameters vector $\theta\in\Theta$.
+This is described by a density $p_\theta(x)$ that depends on a vector of parameters $\theta\in\Theta$.
 Here $\theta$ may be infinite-dimensional if the model is semi- or non-parametric.
 Typically, $p_\theta(x)$ will have the form